spiffe/java-spiffe/java-spiffe-provider/README.md

 A Java app can connect to a Postgres DB using TLS and authenticate itself using certificates provided by SPIRE through the SPIFFE Workload API.
-To enable this functionality, there's a custom `SSLSocketFactory` implementation that injects a custom `SSLContext` that uses the SPIFFE `KeyStore` and a `Truststore` implementations to obtain certificates and bundles from a SPIRE Agent, keep them updated in memory, and provide them for TLS connections.
+To enable this functionality, there's a custom `SSLSocketFactory` implementation that injects a custom `SSLContext` that uses the SPIFFE `KeyStore` and a `TrustStore` implementations to obtain certificates and bundles from a SPIRE Agent, keep them updated in memory, and provide them for TLS connections.

-The URL to connect to Postgress using TLS and Java SPIFFE is as follows:
+The URL to connect to Postgres using TLS and Java SPIFFE is as follows:

 ```
 jdbc:postgresql://localhost:5432/postgres?sslmode=require&sslfactory=io.spiffe.provider.SpiffeSslSocketFactory